Index for Senescence:

 Our passions merely atoms, dumb at play.

-Short summary (more details to come): This sonnet is in the voice of the rationalist portion of the poet's psyche, one that, now freed from the drug of “being in love,” deconstructs romance as an epiphenomenon of natural processes and laws.
+This sonnet is in the voice of the rationalist portion of the poet's psyche, one that, now freed from the immediate drug of “being in love,” deconstructs romance as an epiphenomenon of natural processes and laws.
 Removing all transcendence and meaning from his relationship with the beloved, he dissects it as a programmed “waltz of mating DNA” where chemistry and natural selection conspire to induce organisms to breed and reproduce.
 In this view, he and the beloved were simply molecular machines following their programming, and every sense he had of transcendence and beauty was part of that blueprint with no intrinsic significance.
+In the same way his rational states dissect religious experience, so the intellect chastises the heart for its delusion, laying out the reality of existential emptiness.
+This is not a new position, and in fact back to the poem Trilogy when the poet was abandoned by his first love (he has been intimate with three women, two he wished to marry, one he did), he has indulged in this spurning of “foul biochemistry” before.
+Whereas it lasted for years in the past, the rational mind was and is dominated by the poet’s affection and his sense of the Stargirl’s magic.
+That reductionist voice never goes away (indeed, how could it not be so?), but it has found the going tough against the tidal wave of feeling engendered by the beloved.
+Pity the voice of reason as it is drowned by the tsunami of irrationality.

 Singularity